spwhite1337/card-classifier/README.md

 # Diagnostics

-- The experiment output a diagnostics report and sample cards to `modeling/results/`
+- The experiments output a diagnostics report and sample cards to `modeling/results/`

 # Predictions